dotnet/project-system/docs/repo/dependencies-node-roadmap.md

 1. Creating the `IProjectTree` for the "Dependencies" node itself (children are handled elsewhere).
 2. Handling explicit commands to copy or remove a node underneath the "Dependencies" node.
 3. Mapping back and forth between `IProjectTree` instances and paths.
-4. Listening for changes to the set of dependencies via the [`IDependenciesSnapshotProvider`][IDependenciesSnapshotProvider], delegating to the [`IDependenciesTreeViewProvider`][IDependenciesTreeViewProvider] to rebuild the tree underneath the Dependencies node, and submitting the updated tree back to CPS.
+4. Listening for changes to the set of dependencies via the [`DependenciesSnapshotProvider`][DependenciesSnapshotProvider], delegating to the [`IDependenciesTreeViewProvider`][IDependenciesTreeViewProvider] to rebuild the tree underneath the Dependencies node, and submitting the updated tree back to CPS.

 ### Generating Dependencies